dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Lamport's bakery algorithm is a computer algorithm devised by computer scientist Leslie Lamport, which is intended to improve the safety in the usage
 11 KB (1,595 words) - 04:37, 21 March 2019

-Crossover (genetic algorithm)
-In genetic algorithms and evolutionary computation, crossover, also called recombination, is a genetic operator used to combine the genetic information
-5 KB (687 words) - 10:23, 20 October 2018

 Point in polygon (redirect from Ray casting algorithm) This algorithm is sometimes also known as the crossing number algorithm or the even–odd rule algorithm, and is known as early as 1962.
 The algorithm is
 10 KB (1,336 words) - 16:58, 10 April 2019

-Graph coloring (redirect from Colouring algorithm) these algorithms are sometimes called sequential coloring algorithms.
-The maximum (worst) number of colors that can be obtained by the greedy algorithm, by
-56 KB (6,777 words) - 12:18, 1 April 2019

 HMAC-based One-time Password algorithm
 HMAC-based One-time Password algorithm (HOTP) is a one-time password (OTP) algorithm based on hash-based message authentication codes (HMAC).
 It is a